 We tried to make that real.
 The four paths on the screen each map to a different philosophy:

 Cash is for the airlines that can afford to act like Emirates.
-Pay $273M up front, own the aircraft, no monthly commitments, no counterparty to worry about.
-The cost is what you can’t do with that $273M afterward: new routes, hub investment, growth.
+Pay €101.2M up front, own the aircraft, no monthly commitments, no counterparty to worry about.
+The cost is what you can’t do with that €101.2M afterward: new routes, hub investment, growth.

-Finance Lease is the slow build. $2.2M a month for 144 months, with $3M down and $324M total over the term.
+Finance Lease is the slow build. €760k a month for 180 months, with €1.2M down and €137.0M total over the term.
 At the end, the aircraft is yours.
-You’re trading a 12-year cash commitment for ownership equity, and you’re carrying that commitment through whatever downturn shows up.
+You’re trading a 15-year cash commitment for ownership equity, and you’re carrying that commitment through whatever downturn shows up.

-Operating Lease is what most modern airlines actually run.
-Same monthly cost, but at the end you hand the aircraft back.
+Operating Lease is what most modern airlines actually run. €826k a month for 144 months, but at the end you hand the aircraft back.
 You’re paying for flexibility.
 When the market shifts, you’re not stuck with residual value risk.
 Ryanair and Wizz Air run lease-heavy fleets for exactly this reason.
+In this deal it’s €120.0M total, about €18.8M of premium over Cash for the optionality.

 Sale-Leaseback is a capital trick.
 You buy the aircraft, immediately sell it to a lessor at near book value, and lease it back.
-Net cash impact is roughly zero, but the asset is off your balance sheet.
+Net cash impact is roughly zero at signing, the asset is off your balance sheet, and you’re paying €876k a month for 36 months, €45.0M total, to keep using it.
 Airlines use this when cash gets tight or leverage needs to be restructured.

 Behind those four paths sits the lessor market.
 In reality, about five major players own most of the world’s commercial aircraft.
 We mirrored that with five archetypes: